 Robert Ferril Peel was born in La Mesa, California, on August 31, 1975.
 He graduated from Brigham Young University as an English major with a minor in Economics and received his Juris Doctorate from the University of Tennessee College of Law in 2005.
 During his law school career, Rob worked as a law clerk for the estate planning firm of Holbrook and Peterson, PLLC, in Knoxville.
 Rob joined Jones, King & Downs, P.C., as an associate in 2005 and was admitted to the firm on January 1, 2010, at which time the name of the firm was changed to Jones, King, Downs & Peel, P.C.
-Rob is licensed to practice law in both Virginia and Tennessee.
+Rob is licensed to practice law in Tennessee and Virginia.

 Rob served a two year mission in Rome, Italy, for The Church of Jesus Christ of Latter-day Saints where he learned to speak Italian.
 Rob continues to be active in his church and serve in various leadership roles.